 - Preheat to 350F.
 Put the cranberries on a baking tray.
 Roast 20 minutes.
-Toss with 1 tbsp of sugar.
+Toss with 1 tablespoon of sugar.
 Set aside.

 - Add the flour, sugar, baking powder, baking soda, zest of the other orange, salt, and cold cubes of butter to a food processor.
 Pulse until it is the texture of breadcrumbs.

 - Add the entire mixture to a large mixing bowl.
-Add 3/4 cup buttermilk.
+Add ¾ cup buttermilk.
 Mix to combine.
-Add more buttermilk 1 tbsp at a time until the dough comes together.
+Add more buttermilk 1 tablespoon at a time until the dough comes together.
 You may not need more.
 Add the cranberries.
 Gently fold together.
 It will not be a liquidy or tight mixture.